gelatodigital/gelato-network/README.md

 It contains the gelato protocol, condition and action smart contracts and uses @nomiclabs/buidler and ethers.js.

 # Want to build a condition and action on top of gelato?
+We will create a documentation for our protocol soon, stay tuned!

 # Want to reach out?
 Reach out to us in our official Telegram Community chat: http://tiny.cc/gelatotelegtram